Iron and Manganese in Private Water Systems

 Sometimes, solid particles of iron and manganese will be apparent immediately in water from the well or spring.
 In this case, the metals are already in the oxidized form.
 This is more common in higher pH water supplies or where oxygen is readily available to the water, such as a shallow spring.

 If you notice orange-brown or black stains with your water or a metallic taste, you should arrange to have your water tested for iron and/or manganese.
 Iron and manganese are common water pollutants that can be tested by many commercial laboratories in Pennsylvania.
-You can obtain a list of certified commercial water testing laboratories from your local Extension office.
-Ask for Agricultural and Biological Engineering fact sheet number F-105 entitled Where to Have Your Water Tested.
+Have your water thoroughly tested at a DEP-accredited lab to make an overall treatment plan; see Water Testing for more information.

 Removing Iron and Manganese from Water

 Iron and manganese can be effectively removed from water using a number of treatment processes depending on both the form and concentration of the metals.
 Since iron and manganese are aesthetic problems that affect all potential uses of the water, they must be removed from all water entering the home using Point-of-Entry (POE) treatment devices.